J3VS/arboreal/README.md

     (grant-permissions group-id group-id :admin)))
 ```
 Instead of dealing with this as a monolithic function, this can be considered
 as a call tree, with side-effects at the nodes.
-The tree is constructed as
+The tree is constructed with
 child nodes depending on the outcome of their parents.
 Side effects are then
 separated as discrete functions, and a handler is constructed by concatenating
 pure  functions outlining intent to call a side effect, rather than just doing
 it.
 ```
 (defn create-organization!
+  "Does a particular side effect"
   [org]
   {:organization-id (database/persist org)})

 ...

 (defn create-organization
-  [{{:keys [name]} :request}]
+  "Pure function that declares intent to do a side effect" [{{:keys [name]} :request}]
   (circus/->SideEffect create-organization!
                        [{:name name}]